4 Reasons You May Need More Vitamin D Than You Think

-Vitamin D is an essential micronutrient with a central role in maintaining health.
+Vitamin D is more than a vitamin; it’s now considered a pro-hormone with a central role in a variety of aspects to maintaining health.
 I recommend prudent daily sun exposure to support the natural production of vitamin D in our skin as one of the best ways to get enough of this vitamin.
 But if, like many these days, you have few opportunities to go outside due to work, school, or weather, you may be at risk for vitamin D deficiency.
 Decreased or insufficient levels of vitamin D have been linked to:

 - Suppressed immunity: Our innate systems of defense may not function efficiently without adequate vitamin D, allowing increased susceptibility to infectious agents.